-Decision-making research is far too wide a territory to summarize here (though some examples of common biases are provided in the Persuasion module, also in this unit).
-It is fair to say, though, that no one is immune from making misjudgments.
+Decision-making research is too wide a territory to summarize here (though some examples of common biases are provided in the Persuasion module, also in this unit).
+Nobody is immune from making misjudgments.
 A willingness to challenge your own assumptions and to consider counter-arguments against choices you’re about to take provides some protection against later regret.

 It’s easy to miscalculate.
-Your counterpart may have less flexibility to meet your terms than you imagined.
-Even if they can bend, they may so resent being given an ultimatum that they walk away from a deal that actually meets their needs.
-It’s hard to backtrack once you’ve made a supposedly final offer.
-It's a credibility problem.
+Your counterpart may have less flexibility to meet your demands than you imagined.
+Even if they can bend, they may so resent hearing an ultimatum that they walk away from a deal that actually meets their needs.
+Moreover, it’s hard to backtrack once you’ve made a supposedly final offer.
+It's a matter of credibility.
 Having already drawn a line in the sand and then erased it, how do you later convince the other side that there really is a limit to how much more you're willing to concede?
-When both parties paint themselves into corners, things are even worse.
+Shifting metaphors, when both parties paint themselves into corners, things are even worse.

 Later in this module we’ll consider forcing moves and techniques for responding to take-it-or-leave-it offers.
 The Dispute Resolution module (also in this unit), gives an overview of mediation and arbitration tools.
-A third party can sometimes help negotiators reach an agreement that they could not fashion themselves, as it did in the Balkans.
+As you just saw in the introductory activity, sometimes a third party can help negotiators reach an agreement that they could not fashion themselves, as Ambassador Holbrooke did in the Balkans.

 Process failures.
 Even experienced negotiators can fall into the trap of merely exchanging offers and demands.
 One party makes a proposal.
 The other pokes holes in it and proposes something else—which the first party then rebuffs in the same way.
 They might ultimately stumble on something workable, but the repeated cycle of rejections can poison the process.

 One of the precepts of the classic book Getting to Yes (by Roger Fisher, William Ury, and Bruce Patton) is “invent before you judge.”
-Make time for wide-open brainstorming, the authors advise.
-Criticism is forbidden in this phase.
-Each person has permission to float a notion that he or she might disavow after further thought.
-Thus liberated, the negotiators may be able to craft a solution from bits and pieces what’s been bandied about.
+Explicitly make time for wide-open brainstorming, the authors advise.
+Parties should avoid any criticism in this phase.
+Each person is granted permission to float a notion that he or she might disavow after further thought.
+With that latitude, the negotiators may be able to craft a solution from bits and pieces they bandy about.

 The approach isn’t easy to institute in practice, however.
 It requires open-mindedness and a measure of trust by all the parties.
-Attempting to brainstorm unilaterally can confuse and even frustrate other parties who are unfamiliar with this variety of negotiation.
-If you think you’re just tossing ideas around, but they hear what you say as a firm offer, you’ll both have a problem.
+Attempting to brainstorm unilaterally can confuse and even frustrate other parties who are unfamiliar with this approach to negotiation.
+If you assume that you’re just tossing ideas around, but others hear what you say as firm offers, you’ll both have a problem.

-On the other hand, you can’t count on brainstorming taking place spontaneously.
-And if it doesn’t happen, value-creating opportunities that could spell the difference between deal and deadlock might be missed.
-As illustrated by the module Negotiating How to Negotiate (in the Openings unit) is important to establish ground rules, either explicitly or by example.
+But the Getting to Yes authors are right in saying that you can’t count on brainstorming taking place spontaneously.
+And if that exploration doesn’t happen, value-creating opportunities might be missed that could spell the difference between deal and deadlock.
+As was explained in the Negotiating How to Negotiate module (in the Openings unit) establishing ground rules is important, whether that’s done openly or by example.

 For example, a purchasing agent and a vendor might come up with an ingenious way to structure a service agreement, but be thwarted by company policy on one side or the other (or both, perhaps).
 Their creativity will be of no avail if the solutions they generate are beyond the scope of their authority.

-Or take the case of a sports agent fielding offers for a star athlete.
-If the agent is paid on commission (a percentage of salary), they may steer their client toward the highest paying team and give less weight to intangible factors (the livability of various cities, the prospects of different teams, etc.).
+Or take the case of a sports agent entertaining offers for a star athlete.
+An agent who is paid on commission (a percentage of salary) may steer a client toward the highest paying team and give less weight to intangible factors (the livability of various cities, the prospects of different teams, etc.).

-These barriers—from mindsets and poor decision-making down to process failures and organizational constraints—are not mutually exclusive.
+These barriers—from mindsets and poor decision-making down to process failures and organizational constraints—aren’t mutually exclusive.
 More than one may be hampering progress in a given case.
-But each requires its own particular remedy.
-Diagnosing the underlying problems is itself a big step forward in solving them.
+But each one requires its own remedy.
+Diagnosing the underlying problems is itself a big first step in solving them.

 Sources of Value Creation

-“Differences of opinion make horse races,” so it’s said.
+It’s said that “differences of opinion make horse races.”
 The idea is simple: if everyone agrees on how the horses will finish, there’s nobody to make a bet with.

 The same applies in negotiation.
-If you and I agree on what my house is worth and we both have the same needs and resources, we’d have no incentive to make a deal.
+If you and I agree on what my home is worth and we both have the same needs and resources, we’d have little incentive to make a deal.
 It takes differences in priorities, expectations, and attitudes toward risk to motivate negotiation.
 It may seem paradoxical, but value is created when negotiators find uncommon ground.

 If we’re limited to price, our negotiation is characterized as distributive, or zero-sum.
 In those cases, any dollar gain for one party comes out of the other’s pocket.
-A price of $8,100 would be great for you, while $9,900 works much better for me.
+A price of $8,100 would be great for you as the buyer, while $9,900 works much better for me, the seller.
 But either of those numbers—and every one in between— would leave each of us better off than no deal.

 When negotiators speak of value creation, however, they usually mean finding outcomes that improve their mutual welfare, so that one person’s gains don’t come at the other’s expense.
 Joint benefit arises from trading on different priorities, expectations, time horizons, or attitudes toward risk.
 Here are some quick examples.

-It’s highly unlikely that a pair of negotiators will have precisely the same needs, priorities, and perceptions in regard to all of these factors.
+In short, it’s highly unlikely that a pair of negotiators will have precisely the same needs, priorities, and perceptions in regard to all these factors.
 And this is good news, since trading on these differences creates value that may bridge gaps and break impasses.
 Even where there’s already room for agreement on price alone, the added value can improve the outcome for everyone.
-But this can happen only if the parties recognize the opportunity-and that depends on how effectively they negotiate.
+But this can happen only if the parties recognize the opportunity—and that depends on how effectively they negotiate.